Search

 • Preventing ice burns: Using ice packs should not hurt.
 The face should not be exposed to ice for more than 20 minutes at a time.
 Before placing it against the skin, put a cloth between your skin and the ice.
 We often recommend patients check the temperature on the back of their hand before placing it on the area they were operated on; sometimes you can inadvertently hurt your skin if you don’t check the temperature before placing it on the affected area.
 Some areas of the face and neck will be numb after surgery, which can also lead to inadvertently hurting your skin.
 If the ice still feels uncomfortable, you can reduce the frequency of its use.

-• Bandages, Compression and Elevation: Depending on the procedures you undergo, you will likely leave the hospital with gauze over your incisions and bandages wrapped around your face.
-You should keep your dressings as clean and dry as possible.
-Don’t remove them unless instructed to do so.
-We recommend keeping your head elevated at all times and keeping snug compression garments or bandages on the face as much as tolerable for the first week after surgery.
+• Bandages and Elevation: We recommend keeping your head elevated at all times and keeping snug compression garments or bandages on the face as much as tolerable for the first week after surgery.
 This will help reduce swelling, although some swelling will still occur and will last to some degree for up to 6-18 months depending on the amount and types of procedures performed.

 • Diet: Please maintain a low-to-no-sodium diet to reduce swelling.
 If there are any incisions in the mouth–from mandible contouring, a genioplasty, or silicone cheek implants–we recommend that you maintain a soft food diet for at least two weeks.
 Eating hard or sharp foods especially can pre-maturely open the incisions.